smings/last-email-address-validator/README.txt

 Added woocommerce support

 = 1.0 =
-Initial Version yet without woocommerce
+Initial Version with support for contact form 7